Enterprise AI Governance Structure: Roles and Responsibilities

 Why AI Governance Ownership Is Harder to Assign Than It Looks

-Most organisations have existing functions that govern technology: IT, cyber, risk, legal, and compliance.
+Most organisations have existing functions that govern technology: IT, risk, legal, and compliance.
 The instinct is to assign AI governance to one of them.
 The problem is that enterprise AI governance spans all of them, and none of them owns it completely.

 IT owns the platform and its configuration but does not own the business decisions made using AI outputs.
 Risk owns the risk framework but may not have the technical capability to assess model behaviour changes.
 Legal owns compliance obligations but is not positioned to run ongoing operational monitoring.
 The business unit owns the outcomes but often lacks the governance expertise and the technical access to manage the AI independently.